Going, going, gone: Wichita homes selling fast

 “You know when we had a run on toilet paper?
 Boy everybody ran to get toilet paper.
 It’s like right now we’ve got a run on houses.
 Everybody’s running out to get houses,” said Fox, broker and owner of Better Homes and Gardens Real Estate.

-Fox said Wichita has always had a good balanced market but right now the pendulum is to the sellers side.
+Fox said Wichita has always had a well-balanced market but right now the pendulum is to the seller’s side.
 Now is the time to sell your home.